 We have a special page of safeguarding and wellbeing resources to support pupils and parents.
 Please click here to access the page.

-Letter to Parents from Liverpool's Director of Public Health and Director of Children's Services
+Letters to Parents from Liverpool's Director of Public Health and Director of Children's Services

 Informing School of a Pupil’s Positive Covid Test Result

 It is important that we are notified by parents of a pupil’s positive result as soon as the test result is known.

 If you receive notification of a positive test result out of school hours (eg. in the evening or at the weekend), please do not wait until the next school day to inform the school.
 The sooner we are informed, the quicker we can act to inform other members of the school community who may have had close or direct contact with the affected pupil.

 COVID-19 Absence Advice for Parents

 Letter from Public Health England (PHE) to Parents (23 September 2020) - advice on when a person requires a coronavirus test and what the symptoms of coronavirus are

 We recommend that parents access the quick guide for parents below as it sets out clearly the actions you must take in a variety of situations and also when a child is able to come back to school.

 It is now essential that parents and carers in Liverpool wear face coverings when collecting and dropping off their children at school.
 Those who cannot wear face coverings should maintain social distancing of at least 2m from children and other parents/ carers.